PBorocz/manage/README.md

 1.  --confirm

-    Override any `confirm = false` entries in your pyproject.toml and force all methods with confirmation (ie. state-change) to do so.
+    Require a priori confirmation for all methods that may make state changes.
+Default is False.

 2.  --verbose/-v

-    Displays an extra-level of output regarding method execution (for example, including a method command's stdout stream if available)
+    Displays an extra-level of output regarding method execution (for example, including a method command's stdout stream if available).
+Default is False.

 3.  --debug

     Displays internal debugging information (not high-volume).
+Default is False

 4.  --dry_run/--live

     Run all steps in either `dry_run` or `live` mode, overriding any settings within recipe step definitions.
+Default is `dry_run` of True.

 5.  --print